 You can use the denormalization information to undo the operation or see the history of what happened.
-ER Studio Data Architect tracks the before and after states of these operations.
+ER/Studio Data Architect tracks the before and after states of these operations.
 This comes in handy in the next section where we discuss the Where Used analysis that can be performed between the logical and physical models.

-- Optimizing Query Performance on the Physical Model (Denormalizing the Physical Model) - Upgrading Diagrams with Denormalization Mappings
+- Tutorial:Finding out How an Entity Maps to the Physical Model - Optimizing Query Performance on the Physical Model (Denormalizing the Physical Model) - Upgrading Diagrams with Denormalization Mappings